“What kind of window should I choose???” – a silent scream of a tired homeowner facing the difficulties of window replacement. Completely normal since

 “What kind of window should I choose???” – a silent scream of a tired homeowner facing the difficulties of window replacement.
 Completely normal since when scrolling through different window types, styles and materials one can easily get confused and frustrated.
 Unfortunately, there isn’t a short answer to this question as the ideal window type mainly depends on your home’s characteristics.

 To make things easier for you, we are presenting all of the things you should have in mind while choosing new windows.
 If things get even more complicated, do not be afraid.
 There are tons of window companies out there who offer free and helpful consultations.
-In the meantime:
+When considering window replacement, here are things to look for:

 One of the things you should focus on is the framing material.
 Usually, windows are made either from wood, aluminum, vinyl and fiberglass.
 Each has its own strengths and weakness.